An Ultimate Guide On Family Investment Companies

 • Protect assets

-• Retain control while providing the beneficial ownership
+• Retain control while providing beneficial ownership

 • Get protection against inheritance tax (IHT)